also known as Brad Kelly

 Whichever side I represent in a long term care malpractice lawsuit, my goal is to evaluate the case and position it as quickly as possible for a fair and final resolution that makes sense for both sides.
 This approach promotes closure for all parties and reduces the often wasteful and unnecessary fees and costs involved in protracted litigation.
 If early resolution of a case is not possible, I welcome the opportunity to try it to verdict before a jury or arbitration panel.

-Given my strong belief in the benefits of early dispute resoluution, I am looking forward to serving as an arbitrator in a Florida nursing home dispute this summer, and will be taking the American Health Lawyer's arbitration training seminar in New Orleans at the end of April to help prepare for that experience.
-I also am exploring opportunities to serve as a mediator in health care disputes.
+Given my strong belief in the benefits of early dispute resoluution, I have completed the arbitration training program of the American Health Lawyer's Association ("AHLA") and am looking forward to serving as an arbitrator in a Florida nursing home dispute this summer.
+I am scheduled to take the AHLA's mediation training program in May and to serving as a mediator in health care disputes.

 Before I went to law school, I worked as house painter, a laborer on gas pipelines and concrete crews, a carpenter, and a roughneck on an oil rig.
 I believe that that background, together with the educational and professional experience that I have had, has helped me to appreciate and relate to clients and jurors from all walks of life.

 When I'm not fighting the good fight, I love spending time with my wife, whom I met on the first day of law school, and my two boys.

 Free consultation (30 minutes)

 Are you an attorney?
 Endorse this lawyer

 An outstanding and tenacious trial lawyer, whether representing plaintiffs or defendants.
 He has deep and broad experience and has no hesitation in taking tough cases to trial if necessary to achieve his client's objectives.

 Brad and I worked together on several cases where we were defending long term care facilities and their employees.
 Brad was professional and extremely well-versed in the nuances of long term care litigation.
 He did an excellent job in representing his clients.